A fully-variable transmission designed to survive

 Working with MHI, Artemis has now progressively scaled Digital Displacement® technology to the stage where it’s ready to challenge wind-turbine gearbox and direct-drive transmissions on cost, performance and scaleability.

 Because of their legendary toughness and unrivalled power to weight ratios, high-pressure oil-hydraulic machines have long been considered for this job.
-However, until the development of Digital Displacement®, the low part-load efficiencies of conventional hydraulics have blocked access to the wind market.
+However, until the development of Digital Displacement® technology, the low part-load efficiencies of conventional hydraulics have blocked access to the wind market.

 In 2011 Artemis successfully tested a prototype 1.6 MW wind-turbine transmission on the purpose-built energy-recirculating test-rig (shown above) which is able to simulate variable wind conditions.
 This project, which built upon earlier work supported by Carbon Trust, was part financed by DECC (Department of Energy and Climate Change).